-For years, Eli Lilly’s main contributions to the Diabetes market were their insulins: fast acting analog Humalog® and human insulin Humalin and two premix offerings in analog Humalog® Mix 50/50 and human premix Humalin 75/25.
-Despite a legacy category, this portfolio of insulins continues to drive significant revenue with over $2.5 billion in Sales in 2016 alone.
+For years, Eli Lilly’s main contributions to the Diabetes market were their insulins: fast-acting analog Humalog® and human insulin Humalin and two premix offerings in analog Humalog® Mix 50/50 and human premix Humalin 75/25.
+Despite a legacy category, this portfolio of insulins continues to drive significant revenue, with over $2.5 billion in Sales in 2016 alone.

 Recently launched Jardiance (SGLT-2 inhibitor), co-marketed with Boehringer Ingelheim, is also gaining market share despite facing strong pricing pressures.
 Analysts expect the product to exceed $1 billion in sales by 2019.
-The significant contributor to the success of Jardiance has been the EMPA-REG Outcome trial which resulted in an additional indication to reduce risk of cardiovascular death in adults with Type 2 diabetes.
-This is the first of its kind and gives Jardiance the ability to market itself as the only Type 2 diabetes product shown to reduce the risk of cardiovascular death.9 This has implications for Lilly’s competitors as Merck’s late entrant SGLT-2 ertugliflizon also hopes to go to market with strong CV claims.
+The significant contributor to the success of Jardiance has been the EMPA-REG Outcome trial which resulted in an additional indication to reduce the risk of cardiovascular death in adults with Type 2 diabetes.
+This is the first of its kind and gives Jardiance the ability to market itself as the only Type 2 diabetes product shown to reduce the risk of cardiovascular death.9 This has implications for Eli Lilly’s competitors as Merck’s late entrant SGLT-2 ertugliflozin also hopes to go to market with strong CV claims.

-Eli Lilly has been a steady player among insulins for years, but never had the Basal product to complete their insulin portfolio, something both Novo Nordisk and Sanofi have been able to boast for years.
-Now, with Basaglar®, they have a competitive offering in a therapy area where pricing has become increasing important, especially as Diabetes medication manufacturers are under increased scrutiny for how they price their products.
+Eli Lilly has been a steady player among insulins for years but never had the Basal product to complete their insulin portfolio, something both Novo Nordisk and Sanofi have been able to boast for years.
+Now, with Basaglar®, they have a competitive offering in a therapy area where pricing has become increasingly important, especially as Diabetes medication manufacturers are under increased scrutiny for how they price their products.